ember-learn/super-rentals-tutorial/src/chapters/11-route-params.md

 > Zoey says...
 >
 > As its name implies, the `beforeEach` hook runs _once_ before each `test` function is executed.
-This hook is the ideal place to setup anything that might be needed by all test cases in the file.
+This hook is the ideal place to set up anything that might be needed by all test cases in the file.
 On the other hand, if you need to do any cleanup after your tests, there is an `afterEach` hook!

 Setting up our router before each test function is executed will allow us to properly test that the URLs generated by `<LinkTo>` are exactly what we expect them to be.